-A reader will immediately take notice of the point of view of this piece.
+A reader will immediately take notice of the point of view of ‘Bull Song’.
 One might be able to discern from the title, or at least from the first two stanzas, that the speaker of the poem is a bull.
 The bull is meditating on his current situation and why it is he has been brought to this place.

 The poem begins with the speaker stating that he is looking down at the “wet dust,” listening to the cheering of the “flies,” or spectators, and analyzing the pain in his shoulder.
 It is clear from the second stanza that the speaker is in fact a bull who has been forced to fight matadors and picadores in a ring.